agraef/midizap/README.md

 - Since program changes have no parameter value associated with them, they don't really have an "on" or "off" status.
 But they are treated in the same key-like fashion anyway, assuming that they are "pressed" and then "released" immediately afterwards.

 Also note that since an input message is only on or off in key mode, there's no step size in this mode.
-If the input message is followed by a step size then it is always processed in data mode.
+Translations with a step size are always processed in data mode.

 *Data mode* is available for all messages whose parameter value may continuously change over time, i.e., key and channel pressure, control changes, and pitch bends.
-In this mode, the actual *amount* of change in the value of the message (increment or decrement, a.k.a. "up" or "down") is processed rather than the on/off state.
-Data mode is indicated with a special suffix on the message token which indicates (1) a step size and (2) the direction of the change which the rule should apply to: increment (`+`), decrement (`-`), or both (`=`).
-Both parts are optional, but at least one of them must be present (otherwise the message is processed in key mode).
-(Data mode messages with just a step size and no increment suffix are treated specially.
-As these translations are somewhat esoteric and mostly used with MIDI feedback generated by the host application, we'll have a look at them later, see the *Specialized Data Translations* section near the end of the manual.)
+In this mode, the actual value of the message is processed rather than just the on/off state.
+Data mode is indicated with a special suffix on the message token which indicates a step size and/or the direction of the value change which the rule should apply to: increment (`+`), decrement (`-`), or both (`=`).
+The two parts are both optional, but at least one of them must be present (otherwise the rule is interpreted as a key translation).

-In the following, we only consider standard data mode messages having an increment suffix.
+In the following, we concentrate on "standard" data mode messages having an increment suffix.
 In this case, the optional step size in brackets indicates the amount of change required to trigger the translation, so its effect is to downscale the amount of change in the input value.
+The variant without an increment suffix is more complicated and mostly intended for rather specialized uses, so we'll have a look at it later in the *Advanced Features* section.

 Data mode usually tracks changes in the *absolute* value of a control.
 However, for `CC` messages there's also an alternative mode for so-called *incremental* controllers, or *encoders* for short, which can found on some DAW controllers.
-(These usually take the form of jog wheels or rotary encoders which can be turned endlessly in either direction.
-In contrast, absolute-valued controllers are usually faders or knobs which are confined to a range between minimum and maximum values.)
+These usually take the form of jog wheels or rotary encoders which can be turned endlessly in either direction.
+In contrast, absolute-valued controllers are usually faders or knobs which are confined to a range between minimum and maximum values.

 Encoders emit a special *sign bit* value indicating a *relative* change, where a value < 64 usually denotes an increment (representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
 The actual amount of change is in the lower 6 bits of the value.
 In the message syntax, these kinds of controls are indicated by using the suffixes `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
 These suffixes are only permitted with `CC` messages.

 Translations must be determined uniquely in each translation class.
-That is, there must at most be one translation for each MIDI token in each translation section.
+That is, there must be at most one translation for each MIDI token in each translation section.
 Note, however, that the MIDI channel is part of the token, so tokens with different MIDI channels count as different messages here.
-The same goes for the mode of a message (key or data), so messages can have both key and data translations associated with them (which is rarely used in practice, though).
+Key and (standard) data translations can also be used in concert if needed (in such a case the key translation is executed first).

 ## Keyboard and Mouse Translations